BryceMehring/personal-website/adventure.md

 ### Camera Movement:

 * The camera can zoom in and out by using the mouse scroll wheel.
-* The camera can be moved by the cursor and by moving the mouse to the edge of the screen.
+* The camera can be moved by the arrow keys and by moving the mouse to the edge of the screen.

 ## System Requirements
 ***